fdileta/gitlab-dbt-project/transform/snowflake-dbt/models/common_mart_product/reports/reports.md

 - ping_delivery_type

 **Filters:**
-- Include metrics for 28 Day timeframes
+- Include metrics for 28 Day and All-Time timeframes
 - `Forwarded` - Include Metrics from the 'Last Ping of the Month' pings

 **Business Logic in this Model:**